A young child in a black and white striped shirt is standing outdoors, making a heart shape with their hands around their eyes, smiling

 Viral:

-Cold compresses can provide relief, as well any over the counter pain relievers.
+Cold compresses can provide relief, as well any over-the-counter pain relievers.
 Symptoms will clear up on their own as the virus runs its course.

 Bacterial: